saschacollinet/neuefische-cheatsheets/how-to-setup-a-new-react-app.md

 5. Install styled components with "`npm install --save styled-components`"

-6. Add all files in your local repository with "`git add .`" to stage them for the initial commit.
+6. Add all files in your local repository with "`git add .`" to stage them for the initial commit

 7. Use "`git commit -m "Initial Commit`" to commit the staged files